 The global aviation industry is facing financial losses, as carriers have been cancelling frequent flights to China.
-An outbreak of the fatal Coronavirus (Covid-19) was first reported in the Chinese city of Wuhan in December 2019, and since then the infection has spread to other countries.
-This has to lead to big losses for big airlines with carriers like Vietnamese airlines losing over $430 million.
+An outbreak of the fatal Coronavirus (Covid-19) was first reported in Wuhan’s Chinese city in December 2019, and since then, the infection has spread to other countries.
+This has to lead to big airlines’ big losses, with carriers like Vietnamese airlines losing over $430 million.
 The total financial damage is predicted to be worse than that of the 2003 SARS epidemic.

 In the first week of February, over 25,000 flights were cancelled, according to data from air travel intelligence firm OAG.
 The firm stated that over thirty airlines had suspended services to China, which reaches a combined 8,000 seats per week.

-Losses predicted from the cancellations of airlines because of the outbreak of coronavirus are predicted to surpass the SARS level, and China-headquartered airlines slashed at least 50% of all flights, says Eric Lin, an aviation analyst in Hong Kong with the investment bank UBS.
+Losses predicted from airlines’ cancellations because of the outbreak of coronavirus are predicted to surpass the SARS level.
+China-headquartered airlines slashed at least 50% of all flights, says Eric Lin, an aviation analyst in Hong Kong with the investment bank UBS.
 Lin also anticipates heavy industry losses in the first quarter of 2020.

-In a research note, Moody’s Investors Service said that losses this year could add up further if the virus spread more outside China.
-Lin stated that airlines would cope with losses by cutting costs, which would include non-paid leave for employees.
+In a research note, Moody’s Investors Service said that losses this year could further increase if the virus spread more outside China.
+Lin stated that airlines would cope with losses by cutting costs, including non-paid leave for employees.
 He also expects a V-shaped recovery from the coronavirus slump.
-Head of Asia at OAG, Mayur Patel stated that air services would quickly return after the virus had been contained and demand would rapidly follow.
+Head of Asia at OAG, Mayur Patel, stated that air services would quickly return after the virus had been contained and demand would rapidly follow.